tuf-aryan/CODECUPID/README.md

 ---

 ⭐ In summary, I learned how to **get data from my database model** using Mongoose's `find()` to fetch many records and `findOne()` to fetch a single record.

+# 📌 Today What I Learn

+- How to update a user in MongoDB using Mongoose.
+- How to delete a user from the database.

+---

+## ✅ Use of `findByIdAndUpdate` and `findByIdAndDelete`

+- **findByIdAndUpdate**: Used to find a document by its ID and update its fields in one step.
+- **findByIdAndDelete**: Used to find a document by its ID and remove it from the database.